-Candidates who do not complete the Translational Research and Clinical project within the ten (10) semester hours of NRSG 9310 and NRSG 9320 Translational and Clinical Research I and II coursework will be assigned an IP (in-progress).
+Candidates who do not complete the Translational Research and Clinical project within the six (6) semester hours of NRSG 9310 and NRSG 9320 --Translational and Clinical Research I and II coursework-- will be allowed to enroll in NRSG 9315 - a repeatable course, until all course work is completed for the Translational Research and Clinical Project.
 All components of the DNP Translational Research and Clinical Project must be successfully completed within 6 years of starting the program.
 Candidates failing to successfully meet all requirements of the DNP Translational Research and Clinical Project by the required date will be dismissed from the program.